- Grilled steak bones, ribs, and chicken bones cause choking and throat damage to dogs.

 If you have a charcoal grill, be aware that although charcoal isn’t poisonous, it may upset your dog’s stomach if they eat it.
 It commonly causes vomiting, diarrhea, and loss of appetite.
 Large pieces could also lead to obstruction and choking.

 What Should I Do If My Dog Eats Something Toxic?

 If you think your pet has gotten into something potentially toxic, call your veterinarian right away.
 When it happens outside of office hours or any time, day or night, weekends, and holidays, you can call AKC Reunite’s Pet Poison Helpline at 800-252-7894.

 As experts on the potential danger of the substances dogs eat, the Pet Poison Helpline is the go-to resource to assist if your pet accidentally gets into something.
 They will recommend the necessary steps to help treat your pet.
 This may sometimes include getting the dog to an emergency vet as soon as possible.
 (AKC Reunite subscribers have lifetime access to the poison helpline for a single additional $15 fee.)

 What Human Foods Can My Dog Safely Eat?

-Although dog foods might not be appealing to us, most contain all of the nutrients dogs need to stay healthy.
+Although dog food might not be appealing to us, most options contain all of the nutrients dogs need to stay healthy.
 However, there are many fresh summer fruits and vegetables that are safe for you to share with your dog, such as blueberries, cantaloupe, cucumbers, and peas.
-For a look at fruits and vegetables that are and are not dog safe, check here.
-And for a list of other types of human food your dog can safely eat, check here
+For a look at fruits and vegetables that are and are not safe for dogs to eat, check here.
+And for a list of other types of human food your dog can and cannot safely eat, check here.